Combining visual narration and advanced analytics to interpret the increasingly complex dynamics of customer journeys.

-First, since effort is the combined outcome of quantitative (time) and qualitative (skill) determinants, one cannot identify activities that require high effort levels simply by measuring the amount of time they take to complete (i.e. staying on hold before getting connected to a company representative) or the amount of specialized knowledge that they require (i.e. completing a First-Notice-Of-Loss form).
-Deep Journey Maps include quantitative and qualitative assessments of LOE in the form of “layers” on the map, resulting in faster pattern discovery.
+- First, since effort is the combined outcome of quantitative (time) and qualitative (skill) determinants, one cannot identify activities that require high effort levels simply by measuring the amount of time they take to complete (i.e., staying on hold before getting connected to a company representative) or the amount of specialized knowledge that they require (i.e., completing the First-Notice-Of-Loss form).
+Deep Journey Maps include quantitative and qualitative assessments of the LOE in the form of “layers” on the map, resulting in faster pattern discovery.

 - Second, assessing effort levels and tying them to specific activities is only the first step in optimizing your customers’ experience.
 What carries even more tangible value is contextualizing effort levels along the end-to-end journey and understanding how much of the burden is absorbed by the company versus the customer.
 True customer-centric companies take ownership of key activities, via automation, lean processes, or other means to alleviate customer effort.

 A partial or generalized understanding of your customers’ journey can easily mislead you into suboptimal investments.
 Common errors include underestimating or overestimating the role technology plays in enabling customer-facing activities, attempting to automate relationship-building interactions that heavily rely on the human factor, missed opportunities to lower costs by automating routine processes and misdirected employee training or real-time agent guidance.